openstack-archive/networking-cisco/doc/source/install/ml2-nexus.rst

    configuration.
-If Network Nodes are connected, you can pre-configure the tenant vlan range on the Nexus switchport; otherwise, like all compute nodes you can configure the Nexus ML2 Driver to manage the switchports by configuring the hostname to Nexus switchport mapping in the section [ml2_mech_cisco_nexus] of the neutron start-up config file.
+If Network Nodes are connected, you can pre-configure the tenant vlan range on the Nexus switchport; otherwise, like all compute nodes you can configure the Nexus ML2 Driver to manage the switchports by configuring the hostname to Nexus switchport mapping using the configuration option `host_ports_mapping` beneath the section `[ml2_mech_cisco_nexus]` of the neutron start-up config file.
 #.
 Some pre-configuration must be performed by the Nexus switch administrator.
    For instance: